threewisemonkeys-as/cai/debug_gym_bundle/README.md

 - `processing.py`: execution of a single Debug-Gym run and validation pass.
 - `pipeline.py`: orchestration layer that coordinates multi-image runs.
 - `utils.py`: shared helpers for logging, persistence, and patch handling.
+- `generate_issues_from_logs.py`: replays issue generation against the existing `logs/run_validation` tree so past Debug-Gym runs receive problem statements without re-running the full pipeline.
+Invoke it with the same YAML config used for `debug_gym_buggen.py` to reuse prompts and output locations.
 - `debug_gym_buggen.yaml`: default configuration.
 All runtime options live here.
 - `free_env_buggen_instructions.md`: instructions read by the Debug-Gym FreeEnv.
 - `free_agent_system_prompt.md`: optional override for the FreeAgent system prompt.